Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/11_MIGRATION_GUIDES/API_FRAMEWORK_ENCRYPTION_INTEGRATION.md

 ## What Was Done

 ### 1. Replaced API Framework Encryption with Shared Suite
-- [OK] Updated `src/core/api/enhanced/encryption/jwt-encryption.ts` to re-export from shared suite
+- ✓ Updated `src/core/api/enhanced/encryption/jwt-encryption.ts` to re-export from shared suite
-- [OK] All encryption logic now uses `serverless/shared/encryption/`
+- ✓ All encryption logic now uses `serverless/shared/encryption/`
-- [OK] Maintained backward compatibility with existing middleware interface
+- ✓ Maintained backward compatibility with existing middleware interface

 ### 2. Integrated Automatic Encryption into Handlers
-- [OK] Updated `createEnhancedHandler` to automatically encrypt responses when JWT token is present
+- ✓ Updated `createEnhancedHandler` to automatically encrypt responses when JWT token is present
-- [OK] Encryption happens automatically - no manual wrapping needed
+- ✓ Encryption happens automatically - no manual wrapping needed
-- [OK] Sets `X-Encrypted: true` header when response is encrypted
+- ✓ Sets `X-Encrypted: true` header when response is encrypted

 ### 3. How It Works